Peyo Yavorov’s Sublime Love Poetry in English

 Translations by Kosta Karakashyan

-If you enjoyed this post on Peyo Yavorov’s love poetry, let me know in the comments below.
-Complement it with the much different, contemporary love verse of pop star Allie X or another haunting, melancholy exploration of love in a song by Hercules & Love Affair.
+If you enjoyed this post on Peyo Yavorov’s love poetry, complement it with the much different, contemporary love verse of pop star Allie X or another haunting, melancholy exploration of love in a song by Hercules & Love Affair.